ILIAS-eLearning/ILIAS/README.md

 Next we'll be combining these basic inputs to a more complex input that could be used to define a date.
-We also use the other primitive i have implemented atm, that is `_static`, which renders a static string and collects nothing.
+We also use the other primitive i have implemented atm, that is `_text`, which renders a static string and collects nothing.
 To compose the formlets to our date formlet, we use the `cmb` (for combine) method, shown above.
 We plumb the stuff with $mkDate to get a formlet that creates us a date object.